kodebae/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+** The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It’s mostly useful for getting access to the match data without actually rendering a <Route>.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+** Before submitting data to the server, it is important to ensure all required form controls are filled out, in the correct format.
+This is called client-side form validation, and helps ensure data submitted matches the requirements set forth in the various form controls.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+** End-to-end testing is a technique that tests the entire software product from beginning to end to ensure the application flow behaves as expected.
+It defines the product's system dependencies and ensures all integrated pieces work together as expected.

 ## Instructions